 Figure 4: Representative images from a vehicle-treated animal (A) compared with an animal treated with anisomycin (100 mg/kg, subcutaneously) 30 min prior to administration of tracer (B).
 Rates of protein synthesis are proportional to the level of darkness in the image.
 Anisomycin drastically reduces the measured rates of protein synthesis indicating the specificity of this method.
 The scalebar in the upper right of A represents 1 mm and applies to both images.

+Figure 5: Digitized autoradiograms from an awake behaving mouse at the level of the olfactory bulb (A,B), the hypothalamus (C, D), the pons (E,F), and the cerebellum (G) and brain stem (G,H).
+The darker the regions have higher rCPS.
+Scale bar in G applies to A,C,E, and G. Autoradiograms on the right (B,D,F, and H) are enlarged images from the areas designated on the images on the left and the scalebar in H applies to B,D,F, and H).
+Abbreviations are as follows: FrA, frontal association cortex; OB, olfactory bulb; AO, anterior olfactory nucleus; Gl, glomerular layer; EPl, external plexiform layer; BLA, basolateral amygdala; py, pyramidal cell layer; dHi, dorsal hippocampus; DG, dentate gyrus; MHb, medial habenula; Rt, thalamic reticular nucleus; VMH, ventral medial hypothalamic nucleus; Arc, arcuate nucleus; EW, Edinger-Westphal nucleus; R, red nucleus; PN, pontine nucleus; ML, molecular layer; GL, granular layer; Pc, Purkinje cell layer; Cu, cuneate nucleus; AP, area postrema; 10, dorsal motor nucleus of the vagus; 12, hypoglossal nucleus.

-Figure 5: Digitized autoradiograms from an awake behaving control mouse at the level of the frontal cortex (A) and dorsal hippocampus (B).
+Figure 6: Digitized autoradiograms from an awake behaving control mouse at the level of the frontal cortex (A) and dorsal hippocampus (B).
 Rates of cerebral protein synthesis are color coded in the images according to the color bar shown on the right.
 The scalebar in the lower left of A represents 1 mm and applies to both images.

 DISCUSSION: